Every new posting is an opportunity for locum doctor to explore amazing new places. We will show you why locum doctor life in Forbes looks amazing!

 It tends to have a large temperature variation between the seasons with consistently hot summers and mild to cool winters.

-Forbes is on a flood plain consistent with its close proximity to the riverbed, marshland and low elevation and on average experiences major flood events every 7 years.
+Forbes is on a flood plain consistent with its close proximity to the riverbed, marshland and low elevation and on average experienced major flood events every 7 years.
 Forbes as much of rural NSW consistently suffers water shortages, but in the recent past has been affected by major drought.

 Despite the seasons bringing their challenges the local community is strong and a sense of togetherness is very much in evidence, where people come together to help one another whenever the need arises.